 God, I can’t say this enough (insert eye roll emoji)

-Whichever party you vote for there are extremes within that party and there are certainly media outlets – particularly certain newspapers, who enjoy printing fear mongering and sensationalism around this time in order to sway the vote.
+Whichever party you vote for there are extremes within that party and there are certain media outlets – particularly certain newspapers, who enjoy printing fear mongering and sensationalism around this time in order to sway the vote.

 Take everything with a pinch of salt, good and bad.